kiddphunk/beatspixelscodelife.com/_posts/2011-10-03-visual-poetry-part-one-audioizing-gertrude-stein.markdown

 ===========

-The parser and music generator are written in Python, utilizing the [Natural Language Toolkit](http://nltk.org) for language analysis, and the [Python MIDI Package](http://pypi.python.org/pypi/midi/0.2.1) for MIDI output/generation.
+The parser and music generator are written in Python, utilizing the [Natural Language Toolkit](http://nltk.org) for language analysis, and the [EchoNest Remix API](http://code.google.com/p/echo-nest-remix) for MIDI output/generation.

 The process that is utilized is rather straight-forward and is illustrated in the diagram below: